bogdanfinn/tls-client/Readme.md

 You can also use the prebuilt packages in `cffi/dist`

-A python example on how to load and call the functionality will follow asap.
+A python example on how to load and call the functionality can be found in `cffi/example_python/example.py`.
+Please be aware that i'm not a python expert.

+Build and tested with python 3.8 on MacOS.

 ### Compile this client for use in NodeJS
 Please take a look at the cross compile build script in `cffi/build.sh` to build this tls-client as a shared library for other programming languages (.dll, .so, .dylib).